5/14/2025

 speaker

-different reasons for people to watch and to consume content.
-I don't think that we envision that there will be like a major message change around that.
-I think that people are switching their favorites of what they are watching and so on according of course to availability and seasons.
-But we don't feel usually this change over the last few years unless it's like something very major on a global level that can affect it.
-But also then people find other things to watch.
-Basically if you look at the trends that we have just published in the past two weeks you see that there is a stable scenario that people are watching between five to six hours a day consuming content and mostly from TV and mobile of course.
+And to consume content, I don't think that we envision that there will be like a major or massive change around that.
+I think that people are switching their favorites of what they are watching and so on, according, of course, to availability and seasons.
+But we don't feel usually this change over the last few years, unless it's like something very major on a global level that can affect it.
+But also then, people find other things to watch.
+Basically, if you look at the trends that were just published in the past two weeks, you see that there is a stable scenario that people are watching between five to six hours a day consuming content and mostly from TV and mobile, of course.

 speaker